Dmatafonov/nem-php/README.md

       //You can check your future transaction before sending print_r($nemPhp->transaction);

+      //Or get estimated transaction fee in microXEM (actual amount in XEM will be divided vy 1000000) echo $nemPhp->transaction['fee'];

       //And commit transaction to the network (you shoud almost immidiately hear 'dink' sound from you wallet
       $result = $nemPhp->commitTransaction();